john-data-chen/ts-react-drag-and-drop-starter-kit/README.md

 - Add animations of interactions
 - Add RWD layout for small screen
 - Fix UI issues of long text such as changing language to Deutsch
+- Add more RWD layout for different screen sizes

 ## More in developing

-- Add more RWD layout for different screen sizes
 - Add Accessibility such as ARIA tags or keyboard support
 - Add test cases
 - Add CI / CD
 - Add more details into README or use Storybook to demonstrate
-- Fix languages menu display incorrect position (it should be fixed during add and change RWD layout)
 - Add Pomodoro

 ## Known issues or limits

 - Touch screens can't support **hover** animations
+- Languages menu displays incorrect position only in browser developing tool, using the Chrome of the Android device to check is correct